 MobSoc’s batch processing system generates a massive amount of data, so they need a powerful system to index that data and make it available for search.

 MobSoc uses Sphinx Search Server for batch indexing and searching new articles.
-MobSoc wanted to organize the indices by publication date, with shard1 for news published in the last 3 months, shard2 for news in the last 3-6 months, etc. Originally, Sphinx had been configured such that the application had to talk to shard1 to be able to access data from other shards.
+MobSoc wanted to organize the indices by publication date, with shard1 for news published in the last three months, shard2 for news in the last three to six months, etc. Originally, Sphinx had been configured such that the application had to talk to shard1 to be able to access data from other shards.
 If shard1 went down, then there would be downtime for the whole application.
 To mitigate this, MobSoc had to launch two instances of shard1, a master and backup.
 However, this configuration was not ideal.

 Because of the complexity of MobSoc’s deployment, ClearScale set up Zabbix to monitor the health of MobSoc’s deployment at all times and to immediately alert the team when there might be a problem.
 Zabbix is a critical tool and is particularly suited for enterprise-grade monitoring needs and complex infrastructures.